ialbert/plac/doc/plac_adv.rst

 Implementing subcommands
 ------------------------

-When I discussed the ``ishelve`` implementation in the `basic documentation`_, I said that it looked like the poor man implementation of an object system as a chain of elifs; I also said that plac_ was able to do much better than that.
+When I discussed the ``ishelve`` implementation,
+I said that it looked like the poor man implementation of an object system as a chain of elifs; I also said that plac_ was able to do much better than that.
 Here I will substantiate my claim.